Concerns Regarding Rehabilitation Service DeliveryDATE: May 4, 1999

 In addition, some carriers have allegedly required rehabilitation practitioners to verbally communicate with them prior to submitting written rehabilitation recommendations.
 The objective is to allow carrier input prior to finalizing the formal recommendations.
 As a result, some recommendations are either modified or eliminated at the carrier's request.

 It has been long standing bureau operation policy that rehabilitation practitioners who serve injured workers are to provide on each referral, regardless of the source of the referral, an unbiased, comprehensive evaluation of rehabilitation need, even though the referral may be made for a specific service.
 Following for your reference is a copy of our "Three-Step Memo" and "Do/Do Not Memo."
-(Rev. 3/99).
+(Revised 3/99).

 At the time of bureau approval each facility is instructed to carefully review these documents and ensure that each of the professional staff members who provide direct rehabilitation services to injured workers receive copies of, and fully understand, these policy guidelines on rehabilitation as set forth.